-A PSF can be derived from these photometric standard star observations.
+The photometric standard star observations can also be used to derive a PSF.
 However, it is not guaranteed that its S/N is sufficient for deconvolution purposes.
 If the observer requires a specific PSF measurement, (s)he has to provide the corresponding PSF OB.